 NOTE: The award is not limited to the above named organizations or movements.
 Any activist movement working collectively for change, including student organizing, is a possible fit.

-You will find the application materials on the Social Justice Summer Grant Website.
+Application instructions, deadline, and the application materials are on the Community Commons Summer Grant Website.